-Article 11a - Honours Programme Bachelor: not applicable for 2013-2014
+Article 11 - Honours Programme Bachelor

-- 1. Students who have successfully completed the propedeuse ("first year") in a single year and have met the criteria referred to in the Implementation Regulations will be invited to register for the TU Delft Honours Programme Bachelor, the study programme for outstanding Bachelor's students. - 2.
+- 1. Students who have met the criteria referred to in the Implementation Regulations will be invited to register for the TU Delft Honours Programme Bachelor, the study programme for outstanding Bachelor's students. - 2.
 Based on the criteria referred to in the Implementation Regulations, students will be selected and admitted to the Honours Programme Bachelor by the director of studies or a Honours Programme committee established by the director of studies. - 3.
-The Honours Programme Bachelor programme comprises 20 credits. - At least 5 credits must be completed in the TU Delft-wide component of the Honours Programme Bachelor, which consists of the following parts: - a generic programme - social involvement - entrepreneurship - the development of specific competencies. - b.
+The Honours Programme Bachelor programme comprises 20 credits. - a.
+At least 5 credits must be completed in the TU Delft-wide component of the Honours Programme Bachelor, which consists of the following parts: - a generic programme - social involvement - entrepreneurship - the development of specific competencies. - b.
 A maximum of 15 credits may be completed in the faculty component of the Honours Programme Bachelor, the composition of which (including its content and options) is described in the Implementation Regulations. - 4.
 Any student selected for participation in the Honours Programme Bachelor must submit his or her options for the faculty component for approval to the director of studies or the Honours Programme Bachelor committee. - 5.
-The board of examiners will be responsible for assessing whether all the requirements of the Honours Programme Bachelor have been met. - 6.
-Any student who has successfully completed the Honours Programme Bachelor will be awarded a certificate signed by the chair of the board of examiners and the director of the Honours Programme Delft.
+The Board of Examiners will be responsible for assessing whether all the requirements of the Honours Programme Bachelor have been met. - 6.
+Any student who has successfully completed the Honours Programme Bachelor will be awarded a certificate signed by the chair of the board of examiners and the director of the Honours Programme Delft